otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 During the DAKE perfomed by the publisher with the Prekey Server, the network model provides in-order delivery of messages.

-The server must have the capability of generating long-term and ephermeral keys.

 ## Prekey Server Specifications